MLA In Text Citation & Parenthetical Guide

 - Include the essence or eloquence of another author’s work in a project

 It is important to understand that using information from other sources and placing them into a project is entirely acceptable and recommended, as it can enhance the credibility of a paper.
 However, the only ethical way information from outside sources can be included in a project is if the researcher lets the reader know that the information was obtained elsewhere, and tells them where that information is from.
-This is done with an in-text, or a parenthetical citation (in the body of a project), AND a full reference on the MLA Works Cited page (the final page of a project).
+This is done in the text with a narrative or parenthetical citation, AND a full reference on the MLA Works Cited page (the final page of a project).

-This guide focuses on how to create MLA in-text citations and MLA parenthetical citations in the current MLA style, which is in its 8th edition.
+This guide focuses on how to create MLA in-text citations, such as narrative and MLA parenthetical citations in the current MLA style, which is in its 8th edition.
 This style was created by the Modern Language Association.
 This guide reviews guidelines they’ve published, but is not related directly to the association.

 If your professor or instructor requests your references be created following the guidelines in the 7th edition of the Modern Language Association’s Handbook, here’s more.